Comparison theorems for the extreme eigenvalues of a random symmetric matrix: Main results

 \subsubsection{Remarks}

-The bound~\eqref{eqn:maxeig-expect} from \cref{thm:maxeig-main} confirms the intuition we distilled from the central limit theorem.
+The bound~\eqref{eqn:maxeig-expect} from Theorem~\ref{thm:maxeig-main} confirms the intuition we distilled from the central limit theorem.
 The expected maximum eigenvalue $\Expect \lambda_{\max}(\mtx{Y})$ of the sum is controlled by the expected maximum eigenvalue $\Expect \lambda_{\max}(\mtx{Z})$ of the Gaussian proxy, plus some error terms.
 The comparison is informative when none of the summands $\mtx{W}_i$ has an undue influence on the sum, as quantified by the upper bound statistic $R_+$.
 Roughly speaking, when $R_+ \log d \ll \phi(\mtx{Z})$, the error terms have a smaller scale than the expected maximum eigenvalue $\Expect \lambda_{\max}(\mtx{Z})$ of the Gaussian proxy.

-Let us emphasize that the hypothesis~\eqref{eqn:maxeig-R+} only places a bound on the maximum eigenvalue $\lambda_{\max}(\mtx{W}_i - \Expect \mtx{W}_i)$, rather than a bound on the spectral norm.
+Let us emphasize that the hypothesis~\eqref{eqn:maxeig-R+} only places a bound on the maximum eigenvalue $\lambda_{\max}(\mtx{W}_i - \Expect \mtx{W}_i)$, rather than the spectral norm.
 This feature is critical because it yields more precise information about instances, such as a sample covariance matrix, where the maximum and minimum eigenvalues of the summands have different scales.
-On the other hand, under the sole assumption~\eqref{eqn:maxeig-R+}, we cannot establish a two-sided exponential concentration inequality for the maximum eigenvalue $\lambda_{\max}(\mtx{Y})$ of the sum, but only the one-sided tail bound~\eqref{eqn:maxeig-tail}.
+Under the sole assumption~\eqref{eqn:maxeig-R+}, we cannot establish a two-sided exponential concentration inequality for the maximum eigenvalue $\lambda_{\max}(\mtx{Y})$, but only the one-sided tail bound~\eqref{eqn:maxeig-tail}.

 By the stability of the Gaussian distribution, we can also express the Gaussian proxy $\mtx{Z}$ as a sum of independent terms: